-According to Section 6(a) of the Securities Act, any securities required to be registered with the SEC by filing a registration statement must bear the signature of the issuer, its principal executive officer(s), its principal financial officer(s), its principal accounting officer(s) and the majority of its board of directors.
+According to Section 6(a) of the Securities Act, any securities registration statements filed with the SEC must bear the signature of the issuer, its principal executive officer(s), its principal financial officer(s), its principal accounting officer(s) and the majority of its board of directors.

-The SEC-required forms to register securities of foreign private issuers such as Form F-1, Form F-3, Form F-4, Form F-6 or Form S-8, all require the designation and signature of a USDAR.
+The following SEC registration statement forms used to register foreign private issuer securities all require the designation and signature of a USDAR.

-Despite the lack of statutory or judicial clarity on the role and responsibilities of the USDAR, appointing one is of extreme importance for foreign private issuers registering to issue securities in the United States.
-In fact, not having the signature of a USDAR in advance of the registration statement filing via EDGAR (Electronic Data Gathering, Analysis, and Retrieval system) may cause delays with the SEC filing resulting in serious consequences.
+Appointing a USDAR is both a necessary and time-sensitive step for foreign private issuers registering to issue securities in the United States.
+Not having the signature of a USDAR in advance of filing the registration statement via EDGAR (Electronic Data Gathering, Analysis, and Retrieval system) can cause delays with the SEC filing resulting in serious consequences, e.g. missing a target filing date may cause a change in pricing of the securities due to interest rate fluctuations that may not be favorable to investors.

 This article is provided for informational purposes only and should not be considered, or relied upon, as legal advice.